Duugu/Sku/index.md

 # Release notes

 -------------------------------------------------------------------------------------------------------
+## Changes in Sku r31.19
+- Control + Shift + Alt + F5 to F8 is now updating the quick waypoint with the position of the party member and auto-starting a close route to that waypoint.
+- Tried to fix some issues with chat line context menu and Battle.net names.
+No idea if that worked.
+- Fixed an auction house bug with buying/bidding via Auctions > auctions from full scan
+- Quests now can be flagged as "blacklisted".
+Blacklisted quests are impossible to do for blind players or only with sighted help.
+The blacklisted flag and optional details on the cause are shown in all quest tooltips/details and in accept dialogs.
+- Quests now can have extra sku comments.
+Those comments contain information that you should know to complete the quest.
+The sku extra comments are shown in all quest tooltips/details.
+- Added the item level to item tooltips
+- Added a new Sku key binding: stop following route or waypoint.
+Default: not bound
+- Added a lot of map fixes for quest in howling fjord
+- Added blacklist flag for some quest in howling fjord
+- New aura attributes: Your target's health, Your target's resource, Your target is attackable
+- New aura outputs: Your target's health, Your target's resource

 ## Changes in Sku r31.18
 ### Core
 - Achievements and Statistics frame added: Core > Achievements